2024 Bajaj Pulsar N250 launched with new console, USD forks; Check prices

 The addition of Bluetooth connectivity further brings call and SMS alerts, phone battery status, signal strength status, and the option to accept or reject calls using the button on the left switch cube.

 The Pulsar N250 gets a revamped front suspension with USD forks replacing telescopic units at the front.
-The quarter-litre streetfighter gets traction control, a 140 section rear tyre as well as new ride modes for ABS - Rain, Road and On/Off.
+The quarter-litre streetfighter gets traction control, wider set of 140 section rear tyres as well as new ride modes for ABS - Rain, Road and On/Off.

 The updated Bajaj Pulsar N250 continues to draw power from the same 249 cc air and oil-cooled, single-cylinder engine that produces 24.1 bhp at 8,750 rpm and 21.5 Nm of peak torque at 6,500 rpm.
 The motor is paired with a 5-speed gearbox with an assist and slipper clutch.
 The bike continues to get a preload adjustable monoshock at the rear while braking performance comes from a 300 mm front disc and a 230 mm rear disc brake.
 The bike continues to ride on 17-inch wheels with tubeless tyres.